telerik/blazor-docs/getting-started/what-you-need.md

 ## CSS Theme and JavaScript Files

-The Telerik UI for Blazor components require a [theme stylesheet](#css-theme) and a [JSInterop file](#javascript-file) in the app's root HTML markup.
-This markup can reside in a different file, depending on the .NET version and Blazor hosting model, for example:
+The Telerik UI for Blazor components require a [theme stylesheet](#css-theme) and a [JSInterop file](#javascript-file).

-* `App.razor` (.NET 8)
-* `index.html` (WebAssembly or Hybrid)
-* `_Host.cshtml` (.NET 7 Server)
-* `_Layout.cshtml` (.NET 6 Server)

-To use static CSS and JS assets from the NuGet package, make sure that the project that holds the root HTML markup has [`app.UseStaticFiles();` in its `Program.cs`](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-8.0&tabs=visual-studio#consume-content-from-a-referenced-rcl) file.
+To use static CSS and JS assets from the NuGet package in a project, make sure that the project has [`app.UseStaticFiles();` in its `Program.cs`](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-8.0&tabs=visual-studio#consume-content-from-a-referenced-rcl) file.
 This is true by default.

 ### CSS Theme

-Register the [Telerik theme stylesheet]({%slug general-information/themes%}) before the application stylesheet and the [CSS isolation stylesheet](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation).
+Register the [Telerik theme stylesheet]({%slug general-information/themes%}) in the `<head>` of the web page.
+Add the theme before the application stylesheet and the [CSS isolation stylesheet](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation).
 This CSS file order will allow you to [override Telerik theme styles]({%slug themes-override%}) more easily, if necessary.

 Register the [Telerik font icon stylesheet]({%slug common-features-icons%}#font-icon-stylesheet) only if the app uses [Telerik font icons]({%slug common-features-icons%}).